Siva-SankaranM/matters-cloud-viz/README.md

 - **React**: UI library for building interactive user interfaces.
 The graph and UI are built using React components.
 - **React Flow**: Library for building node-based UIs and interactive graphs in React.
 Handles rendering, dragging, connecting, and interaction of nodes and edges.
 - **Dagre**: Graph layout algorithm used to automatically position nodes in a directed acyclic graph (DAG) for clear visualization.
 Integrated with React Flow for automatic layout.
+- **Tailwind CSS**: Utility-first CSS framework for rapid UI development.
+Used for styling components and layouts with a modern, responsive design.

 ## Setup Instructions